CodePurble/linked-list/README.md

 A Linux development environment is required

 ## About
 This is a linked list implementation in the C language.
 These lists can be used to store values of type `int` only.
+Lists are indexed the same way arrays are indexed (0, 1, 2, ...)

 ## Setting it up
 1. Clone this repo by downloading and extracting the zip file or through a terminal like so-